softcover/softcover_book/chapters/softcover_markdown.md

 <<(source/goodnight.rb)
 ```

-\noindent includes the source of the file in the current document.
-Because Pygments associates the `.rb` filename extension with Ruby, syntax highlighting comes for free.
+\noindent includes the source of the file into the current document.
+Because Softcover automatically associates the `.rb` filename extension with the code block, syntax highlighting comes for free via Pygments.
 For extensions that Pygments doesn't understand, you can add additional information as in Section~\ref{sec:code_fencing}.
 For example, this is the `book.yml` file for a newly generated example book (last seen in Listing~\ref{code:book_yml}):

 <<(example_book/config/book.yml, lang: yaml)

-\noindent This is produced by passing the `lang: yaml` option to tell Softcover to highlight the code as YAML:
+\noindent Because Pygments (for some odd reason) doesn't understand `.yml` but *does* understand `.yaml`, we can arrange for the proper highlighting by passing the `lang: yaml` option, which tells Pygments to highlight the code as [YAML](https://en.wikipedia.org/wiki/YAML):

 ```text
 <<(example_book/config/book.yml, lang: yaml)